 - Introduce the “Pain Point” that you are alleviating with your product or service

 - Explain the solution to the problem you just described

 - Identify how your solution or the “secret sauce” solves the problem

-- How do these features compare to your competition and how will they help you secure early adopters?
+- How do your features compare to your competition and how will they help you secure early adopters?

 - What is the opportunity in the market for your product or service?